olebole/irafdoc/doc/tasks/noao/digiphot/apphot/daofind.rst

   <div class="highlight-default-notranslate"><pre>
   ap&gt; show stdimcur

+  ... record the default value of stdimcur

   ap&gt; set stdimcur = stdgraph

+  ... define the image cursor to be the graphics cursor

   ap&gt; contour dev$ypix

+  ... make a contour plot of dev$ypix

   ap&gt; contour dev$ypix &gt;G ypix.plot1

+  ... store the contour plot of ypix in the file ypix.plot

   ap&gt; daofind dev$ypix display=stdgraph interactive+

+  ... type ? to see the help screen

+  ... move graphics cursor to a setup star
+  ... type i to enter the interactive setup menu
+  ... enter maximum radius in pixels of the radial profile or
       accept the default with a CR
+  ... set the fwhmpsf and sigma using the graphics cursor and the
       radial profile plot
+  ... typing &lt;CR&gt; leaves the parameters at their default values ... type q to quit the setup menu

+  ... type the v key to confirm the critical parameters

+  ... type the w key to save the parameters in the parameter files

+  ... retype :.read ypix.plot1 to reload the contour plot

+  ... type the space bar to detect stars in the image

+  ... a 1 line summary of the answers will appear on the standard
       output for each star measured

+  ... full output will appear in the text file ypix.coo.2

   ap&gt; set stdimcur = &lt;default&gt;

+  ... reset the image cursor to its default value
   </pre></div>
   <p>
   3. Run DAOFIND interactively without using the image display cursor.